 Managed service providers, or MSPs, supply IT expertise and support to a company’s infrastructure and user systems, often remotely.

-The recent rapid transition to remote and work-from-home deployments, in addition to the added cybersecurity risks and network requirements often with fewer staff and resources, mean IT departments are relying more on managed services to reduce risk and costs.
+The recent rapid transition to remote and work-from-home deployments in 2020 meant IT departments relied more on managed services to reduce risk and costs.
+Now, in 2021, as people transition back to offices, and more companies implement a hybrid work model, teams are dealing with added cybersecurity risks and network requirements often with fewer staff and resources than a year prior.
 In fact, the global managed IT services market is expected to grow 8.1% in the upcoming 5-year period, partially in response to the crisis, according to a recent report.

 MSPs do it all: network infrastructure, systems analysis, disaster recovery implementation and monitoring, security analysis, and development.
 MSPs work across industry – from healthcare to government, education to retail, manufacturing to media – to streamline service, focusing on customer, student, and patient experiences, application performance, and network capabilities.
 Emerging companies leverage managed services to transition to cloud computing or improve data center infrastructure.

 There isn’t one way to leverage managed services.
 So, we at Mindsight wanted to examine some of the different ways emerging and midmarket companies use these services.
 What did we find?
 From cyber security consultants to regulation and compliance experts, strategic businesses use managed services as consultants and supports for both technical knowledge specializations and day-to-day operational tasks.

 Emerging And Midmarket Companies: Cyber Security, Cost, Optimization, And Compliance